|Pilot 2nd Lt. John C. Bennett, O-696311 (MIA / KIA) Binghamton, NY

 Crashed June 17, 1944 at 11:02am

 Built by Consolidated at San Diego.
-Delivered to the U. S. Army Air Force (USAAF) as B-24J-170-CO Liberator serial number 44-40566 with natural aluminum finish.
-Ferried overseas via Hickam Field to the South Pacific.
+At the factory completed with an aluminum finish.
+Delivered to the U. S. Army Air Force (USAAF) as B-24J-170-CO Liberator serial number 44-40566.
+Ferried overseas via Hickam Field to the South Pacific (SOPAC).

 Assigned to the 13th Air Force, 5th Bombardment Group, 72nd Bombardment Squadron.
 No known nose art or nickname.
 Also known as #566 for the last three digits of the serial number.
 When lost, engines R-1830-65A serial numbers BT-439855, BT-440053, BT-441307 and BT-440919.
 Armed with .50 caliber machine guns serial numbers 1105443, 1108864, 1108210, 1108425, 1108199, 1108131, 1107760, 1108980 and 1108539.